karthik/ddd/10-morgue.md

 # Morgue

+# possible intro part

+Research discusses how to share data for collaboration and how to format individual datasets [@Ellis2017; @Broman2018; @Arregoitia2018], but these focus on more specific features: how to format the individual data, and how to share data with a collaborator.
+They do not discuss best practices for sharing data or publishing data for wider use.

+To share data, it needs to be documented.
+Documenting a dataset ensures others understand why the data was collected, what it was used for, and how to use it appropriately.

 # tabular scope

 In this paper we focus on tabular datasets, broadly defined as data that fit into a table.
 We discuss how to handle small, medium, and large tabular data.
 We wil not specifically cover data sources such as raster, image, sound, or video.
 The principles covered will generalise to some extent, however.